misteroneill/backbone-model-factory/README.md

 ### Inclusion

-There are 3 files in `/test/inclusion` and they account for the 3 supported methods of including this module.
-To execute these tests, simply open the HTML files in a browser or install the npm module `backbone` and run `node node-module.js`.
+There are 3 files in `test/inclusion` and they account for the 3 supported methods of including this module.
+To execute these tests, simply open the HTML files in a browser or install the npm dependencies and run `node test/inclusion/node-module.js`.

 ### Unit

-[Jasmine](http://pivotal.github.io/jasmine/) tests exist in `test/test.js`.
-To run, simply open `test/index.html` in a browser and choose a Backbone version to test against.
+[Mocha](http://mochajs.org/) tests exist in `test/test.js`.

+To run the tests, make sure development dependencies are installed and use `npm test`.

+To test against different versions of Backbone (or Underscore), install the version desired (e.g., `npm install backbone@~1.0.0`).

 ## Inspriation